hass-agent/HASS.Agent-Documentation/docs/contributing/index.md

 ### C# and windows apps

-If you have experience in C# and creating native windows applications, we could use your help with creating the HASS.Agent client and the Satellite service.
+If you have experience in C# and creating native windows applications, we could use your help with creating the HASS.Agent client and Satellite service.
 If you would like to learn more, check out the dedicated section [here](hass-agent-app/index.md).

 ### Python and Homeassistant integrations